Heaven has a bathrobe-clad receptionist named Denise. She's helping TikTok grieve

 Without warning, Smith broke with the humor in her sixth Denise video.
 As the song "Somewhere Over the Rainbow" ran low in the background, she tenderly welcomed another commenter's mother into heaven by name.

 "No, it's all right.
 Come forward.
 I know who you are.
 You're Gerry, right?"
-Denise says as she looks up from her laptop, as the comment shows up on-screen.
+Denise says as she looks up from her laptop, her face full of sheer kindness.
 "You are so loved.
 I'm already getting prayer mail for you."

 For such a personal message, it had wide resonance.
 The video has racked up over 10,000 comments, many of them filled with heart emojis and stories about even more lost loved ones — people missing mothers also, coincidentally, named Gerry, but also lost babies, aunts, great-uncles, older brothers, younger sisters, grandparents, celebrity idols and beloved pets.